maybeSomeDev/Input_System/README.md

 }
 ```

-2- To get the action you created and detect when it's used:
+2- To get the action you created and detect when it's used

 ```lua
 -- required the module